-- Shirts that bare midriffs or have spaghetti straps are not allowed. - All clothing, skirts, shorts, and dresses are to be of an appropriate length.
-Exceptions to length may be made for specific events, at the discretion of the administrator. - Clothing items with inappropriate pictures, language or advertising for alcohol or tobacco products are not to be worn. - Caps, hats and hoods are to be worn outdoors only. - Students must wear appropriate clothing and shoes for P.E. classes. - Earrings are allowed, yet other pierced jewelry is not-for boys or girls. - Students' eyes must be visible regardless of hairstyle or hair length.
+- Shirts that bare midriffs or have spaghetti straps (straps should be at least a two finger width) are not allowed. - All clothing, skirts, shorts, and dresses are to be of an appropriate length and not too tight. - Clothing items with inappropriate pictures, language or advertising for alcohol or tobacco products are not to be worn. - Caps, hats and hoods are to be worn outdoors only. - Students must wear appropriate clothing and shoes for P.E. classes. - Earrings are allowed, yet other pierced jewelry is not-for boys or girls. - Students' eyes must be visible regardless of hairstyle or hair length.
 Students' hairstyles must not be distracting to the learning environment.
-Unnatural hair color is not permitted. - Cosmetics are appropriate for girls of Middle School age.
+Unnatural hair color is not permitted. - Make-up may only be worn by girls in middle school. - Pajamas should bot be worn at school unless for a spirit day.